Mass grave of train-crash victims, Abergele

 Caroline Stearn, aged 24.
 Maid of Lady Chinnery, above.
 Born 10 Feb 1844.
 From Paddington, London.
 Daughter of coach painter Henry Stearn and chapel keeper Elizabeth.
 Initially a dressmaker, she became Lady Chinnery's maid in 1864.
 Caroline always carried Lady Chinnery's little dog in a basket when they travelled.
 At the train-crash inquest, her sister Elizabeth, a parlourmaid, identified the dog's chain and Caroline’s keys.

 Arthur Thompson, aged 41.
 Born in Eccles, Manchester, in 1827.
 Married publican’s daughter Frances Bolton in 1852.
 They moved to Castle Church, Staffordshire.
 Driver of the Irish Mail which crashed near Pensarn.
 Spotting the wagons on the track he blew the whistle and the fireman, Joe, applied the brake.
 Before impact, Arthur jumped from the engine.
 He was struck by wooden debris from the guard’s van and knocked into a ditch, but helped uncouple carriages until becoming giddy from his bleeding head wound.
-He died of injuries at home two months later, on 15 October 1868, and was buried in Castle Church.
+In September he walked on sticks, with his head bandaged, as he led the procession to Joe’s memorial service in Staffordshire.
+Arthur died of injuries at home two months after the crash, on 15 October 1868, and was buried at Castle Church.